 |

-exchange.
-It once formed the basis for gold standard before the collapse of the Bretton Woods Exchange system, but is nevertheless still widely acceptable
+formed the basis for gold standard before the collapse of the Bretton Woods Exchange system, but is

-as an excellent medium for hedging inflation and preservation of individual wealth.
+nevertheless still widely acceptable as an excellent medium for hedging inflation

-In terms of metal properties, although soft in its pure form, gold does not react
+and preservation of individual wealth.
+In terms of metal properties, although soft

-with most chemical except for certain solvents, such as chlorine, flurine etc. (It
+in its pure form, gold does not react with most chemical except for certain solvents,

-dissolves in mercury).
-It was believed that most of the gold that had been extcavated
+such as chlorine, flurine etc. (It dissolves in mercury).
+It was believed that most

-out from earth will hardly "disappear or vaporize" due to these unique
+of the gold that had been excavated out from earth will hardly "disappear or

 <<<--- Leica